kkouptsov/DataStreamingExample/README.md

 in different terminals.

-The client creates a file in the `in` directory and sends the data to the server.
-The server saves the file in the `out` directory.
+The client creates a number of files in the `in` directory with some timeout, and as soon as the data is generated it sends it to the server over HTTP.

+The server listens for HTTP connections, gets the data via POST, and saves the file in the `out` directory.

--   Run tests
+##### Run tests

 ```
 % python tests.py